WHY DON’T THE POLICE ARREST ALL THE BRADY CRIMINALS THEY FIND?

 by Alan Korwin

-• Because the Brady law is neither designed nor intended to increase the annual number of federal prosecutions. (from BATF, FBI, White House)
+• Because the Brady law is neither designed nor intended to increase the annual number of federal prosecutions. (the response I got directly from BATF, FBI, White House, they all had the exact same reply)

 • Because police have limited resources, must answer to many interests, and apply themselves according to a complex set of pressures.
 (Attorney Mike Anthony)